A mathematical theory of resolution limits for super-resolution of positive sources: Introduction

 In recent years, some researchers analyzed the stability of specific super-resolution algorithms in a non-asymptotic regime \cite{morgenshtern2016super, morgenshtern2020super, denoyelle2017support}.
 To be more specific, it was shown in \cite{morgenshtern2016super} that a simple convex optimization program can already superresolve the positive sources (on a grid) to nearly optimal.
 The authors of \cite{morgenshtern2016super} demonstrated that under certain conditions the deviation between the algorithm's output $\hat{\mathbf{x}}$ and the ground truth $\mathbf{x}$ obeys the following relation

 where $r$ is the Rayleigh index.
 The theory was later generalized to the off-the-grid setting in \cite{morgenshtern2020super} where the authors analyzed the stability of the reconstruction of high frequency information.
 In a different line of research, the authors studied in \cite{denoyelle2017support} the amplitude and support recoveries of positive discrete measures for a so-called BLASSO convex program.
 They demonstrated that when $\sigma/ \lambda, \sigma/ d_{\min}^{2n-1}$ and $\lambda / d_{\min}^{2n-1}$ are sufficiently small (with $\lambda$ being the regularization parameter, $\sigma$ the noise level, $n$ the source number, $d_{\min}$ the minimum separation distance between two sources), there exists a unique solution to the BLASSO program consisting of exactly $n$ point sources.
 The amplitudes and locations of the solution both converge toward those of the ground truth when the noise and the regularization parameter decay to zero faster than $d_{\min}^{2n-1}$.
 Note that this result is consistent with our estimates in the current paper, showing that the BLASSO achieves the optimal resolution order, which is quite impressive.
+We also refer the readers to many other algorithms \cite{bendory2017robust, eftekhari2021sparse, kurmanbek2022multivariate, garcia2021approximate, da2020compressed} leveraging the a priori knowledge of positivity and especially the well-known maximum entropy method \cite{gull1978image, donoho1992maximum}.